JaimeLynSchatz/railsconf2015/notes/new-speech.md

 My talk today, as you read in your scrolls, [slide: Yes, you're in the right place.
 Lovelyn here thinks she's at RavenConf.
 Just play along.] is titled "Beyond Hogwarts - A Half-Blood's Perspective on Inclusive Magical Education." [slide: psst....
 Hogwarts == Traditional Comp Sci Path] [slide: screenshot of "4 years cs degree..."]

 Just a few years ago, the magical world faced a threat like no other.
 It is easy to forget that when Voldemort and his forces threatened us all, two of the three wizards (and witch) who led his defeat were not raised in the magical world.
+Those events have revealed that Muggle-born and (I believe) even Squibs [slide: Squibs == Math/Technophobes] have tremendous magical potential.

 There are great and terrible things just past the horizon.
 We will need every bit of magical talent we can find to face them and we must all look beyond Hogwarts and our old ways of growing magical talent.

-As you might have already guess, I am a half blood.
-My mother is a Muggle but my father was part of the magical world. [ slide: pic of Dad with some online chat room stuff ] I was raised in the Muggle world, complete with Muggle Schooling [slide: Sarah Lawrence College or Poli Sci papers?].
-I was quite fortunate and unlike Mr. Harry Potter, was never actively denied my magical heritage [slide: pic of me and the Vulcan shirt from Christmas] I was never actively brought into the magical world, either.
+As you might have already guessed, I am a half blood.
+My mother is a Muggle but my father was part of the magical world. [ slide: pic of Dad with some online chat room stuff ] I was raised in the Muggle world, complete with Muggle Schooling [slide: Sarah Lawrence College].
+I was quite fortunate and unlike Mr. Harry Potter, was never actively denied my magical heritage [slide: pic of me and the Vulcan shirt from Christmas -?? can't find this picture] But I was never actively brought into the magical world, either.

 For years, I ignored quiet owls rapping on my window pane. [slide: LaGuardia HS vs. Stuvesant] You see, only a chosen few are summoned to Hogwarts with the tenacity of Headmaster Dumbledore. [slide: the masses of letters sent to Harry].
 My first steps into the wizarding world were a long time in coming.